The Fire Captain Teaching Solar and Battery Literacy for First Responders

 “This has changed everything,” Birt said.
 “There are circumstances where the power goes out, but the power’s no longer out.”

-Birt was leading a workshop at CalFire’s Riverside complex, addressing a few dozen responders who had just passed the Firefighter 2 exam, and would deploy to fire lines as full-fledged professionals the following week.
+Birt was leading a workshop at CalFire’s Riverside complex, addressing a few dozen responders who had just passed the Firefighter 2 exam and would deploy to fire lines as full-fledged professionals the following week.
 They're among the more than 1,000 firefighters he's trained with his Solar and Fire Education curriculum, spanning dozens of communities up and down the length of California.
 The hope is they'll spread what they learned across the state that leads the country in solar and battery adoption.

 Size up the risk

-Firefighters must recognize clean energy equipment they may encounter at house fires, and take steps to neutralize any risks the equipment could pose to the operation.
+Firefighters must recognize the different types of clean energy equipment they may encounter at house fires and take steps to neutralize any risks the equipment could pose to the operation.

 At a traditional house call, that starts with turning off the flow of electricity from the grid, along with cutting gas and water.
 Once the “utilities are secure,” the team can proceed to rescue people and douse fires without risking electric shock.